Dimensional Crossover in a Spin-imbalanced Fermi gas: Introduction

 In addition to directly solving the 3D BdG equations, we map the system to an effective 1D model in the single-channel limit $\mu < 2 \hbar \omega_{\perp}$.
 We find that the effective 1D coupling constant $g_{\mbox{ {1D}}}$ becomes more strongly attractive at larger $\mu$.
 Our mapping reduces to that in \cite{mapping} in the low-density limit, but has previously unexplored correction terms at higher densities.
 These become more important at stronger interactions (Eq. (\ref{mapping})).

-We study the temperature variation of the phase diagrams (Fig. \ref{temperature_variation}).
-The FFLO and BP phases shrink much faster with temperature than the BCS phase as they have much smaller pairing energies.
-For weak interactions, the BCS phase survives in isolated pockets, which disappear sequentially with temperature.
-The critical temperatures grow with interactions, as interactions favor pairing.

-We use the Bogoliubov-de-Gennes (BdG) mean-field (MF) formalism.
+We use the Bogoliubov-de-Gennes (BdG) mean-field formalism.
 This approach does not include a Hartree self-energy \cite{3DsmallFFLO+Hartree+regularizationLDA}.
-This deficiency is unimportant for weak interactions, but becomes significant as one approaches unitarity.
+This deficiency is typically unimportant for weak interactions, but becomes significant as one approaches unitarity.
+It may also be important for studying the competition between phases with similar energies.
 Unfortunately the literature contains no convenient way to incorporate the Hartree term.
-The technical difficulty is that the bare coupling constant for contact interactions has an ultraviolet divergence, which leads to an uncanceled infinity in the Hartree term.
+The technical difficulty is that the bare coupling constant for contact interactions has an ultraviolet divergence.
+Renormalizing this divergence causes the Hartree term to identically vanish, and there is active debate about the significance of those terms \cite{3DsmallFFLO+Hartree+regularizationLDA}.
 At unitarity, one can circumvent this problem by imposing universality on the equation of state, and constructing a regularized energy functional \cite{quasi1Dpromising+quasi1Dfinitesize+ASLDA, 3D+ASLDA, DFT}.
-However, there is no such regularization scheme at intermediate interactions.
+However, there is no equivalent scheme at intermediate interactions, as the proper set of constraints are unknown.
 Along with self-energy corrections, quantum fluctuations also become significant at stronger interactions \cite{fluctuations+noncond}.
 Thus we do not expect our results to be accurate in the unitary regime.
 In fact, a recent experiment with ${}^6$Li atoms, performed near unitarity, found the behavior of the system to be 1D-like at low densities \cite{1Drichphases+1Dexperiment+1Dphasediagram}, whereas our model predicts 3D-like physics there.
 We believe the physics neglected in the BdG approach largely renormalizes $a_s$, and that our unitary results should agree with experiments for $a_s > 0$.
 Lastly, we cannot rule out other phases not considered here, e.g., a state with deformed Fermi surface pairing \cite{DFS+detection}, or an incoherent mixture of paired and unpaired fermions \cite{mixedphase+detection}.

 Despite these limitations, our simple model lets us make concrete predictions, and provides insight into the nature of the dimensional crossover.
 In particular, we find that the phase diagram changes dramatically with interaction strength (Figs. \ref{phase_diagram_weak_interaction} and \ref{phase_diagram_stronger_interactions}).
 These phase diagrams, and even the equation of state, can be probed in experiments \cite{3DsmallFFLO+BP1indeepBEC+detection+noncond, 3DsmallFFLO+BPintro+BP1indeepBEC+detection, 1drichphases+detection, quasi1Dpromising+detection, BPintro+detection, quasi1Dpromising+quasi1Dsingleband+detection, DFS+detection, mixedphase+detection, quasi1Dpromising+bolechFFLOdetection, detection+, detection}.